Ear Drum Perforation

 tympanic-perforation An ear drum perforation can occur for a number of different reasons.
 Occasionally this is because of injury to the ear drum from something pushed through the delicate membrane such as a cotton bud or hair pin.
 More commonly a perforation occurs because of a infection in the middle ear which tears through the ear drum.
 Generally this ear infection leads to terrible pain and hearing loss in the ear followed by a sudden discharge of pus from that ear.
 After a day or so the pain improves but there is still hearing loss and sometimes discharge from the ear.

 Often patients with discharge from the ear are given oral antibiotics, but in actual fact you should be given antibiotic ear drops.
 There is good evidence that drops are the right treatment, and there are drops that do not cause hearing loss.
-98% of Ear drum perforations heal up within 3 months, so before considering an operation for this, patients should wait for 3 months at least.
+98% of eardrum perforations heal up within 3 months, so before considering an operation for this, patients should wait for 3 months at least.
+As an ENT surgeon London, Professor Vik Veer's preference is always to allow adequate time for natural healing before recommending surgery.

 Underlay Tympanoplasty